HanneWillems/PredSim-workshop-ESMAC-2026/S2 CP/README.md

 Scroll down to III.
 Running PredSim with personalized settings to start the simulation.

 The optimization will take approximately 5–10 minutes.
 While it is running, take a well-deserved break from the coding and reading ☕.
 Or, if you are feeling productive, you can already continue reading through the next steps!

+💡 Simulation finished and curious to see the result?
+Go [here](#visualizing-and-plotting-the-results) to see how to plot results and/or compare them to experimental data.

+---

 # II.
 Simulate the effect of a surgical intervention